livetechhelper/symfony-bref-starter/readme.md

 This will be passed through to your docker image so you don't need to install and setup everything on your machine but can do everything from inside the docker containers.

 #### Domain Setup (AWS only for now - other providers not included in docs yet...)
+*Note: This is not a requirement, if you just want to see, you can get rid of the domain and view from the cloudfront URL you see when you run `serverless deploy`*

 Once you have the above setup (i.e. serveless installed, AWS account configured, etc.), you can setup your domain in Route53 using the steps below.

 1. Navigate to Route53 in your AWS console.